Find Trade Colleges

 The states with the most job growth for Electrical Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-The average yearly salary of an Electrical Engineering Technologist ranges between $36,120 and $98,720.
+The salary for Electrical Engineering Technologists ranges between about $36,120 and $98,720 a year.

 undefined